WhatsApp Alternative for Enterprises

 Looking for applications that already have off-the-shelf encryption is simple.
 However, implementing state-of-the art encryption following the up-to-date security standards is not.

 Adeya is a secure enterprise messaging app and was designed to mitigate each of these risks because it was built with integrated security and incorporates privacy by design.
-In addition to the necessary security functions, it has limitless communication and productivity benefits.
+In addition to the necessary security functions, it has limitless communication and productivity benefits including private messaging and secure video conferencing.
 Any secure messaging application that an enterprise relies on should also give the administration the option to conduct either cloud or on-premise deployments.